MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

     ```
         go run .
     ```
-1. The sample you want to run is the one corresponding to **'9'**, so when prompted enter that and it should run and show you the result
+1. The sample you want to run is the one corresponding to option **'9'**, so when prompted enter that and it should run and show you the result

 ## How to use managed identities